-The usage of VPN software in Canada, and globally, is a direct result of two on-going trends in 2018’s internet.
-One strong motive to the ever-increasing popularity of VPN websites and programs is that media publishers are limiting their offering based on the location of their users.
-Another strong motive to seek out a VPN instantly is the lack of privacy online which only worsens as time goes by.
+The usage of VPN software in Canada, and globally, was a direct result of two ongoing trends in 2019’s internet.
+One strong motive to the ever-increasing popularity of VPN websites and programs is that media publishers are limiting their offerings based on the location of their users.
+Another strong motive to seek out a VPN instantly is the lack of online privacy, which worsens as time goes by.
 With the global pandemic hitting the world in 2020 – the above trends were rather amplified.
 The journey to find the fastest, cheapest and ultimately, best, VPN service provider has become very common for Canadians.

 Privacy and protection are definitely popular topics to consider in Canada.
-A survey has demonstrated that 4 out of 5 Canadians are worried about their credit card information, and that two thirds of the population is concerned with their online privacy.
-They should be, as it is a global phenomena that governments are taking more liberty in surveilling civilizations with various excuses such as homeland security.
+A survey has demonstrated that 4 out of 5 Canadians are worried about their credit card information and that two-thirds of the population is concerned with their online privacy.
+They should be, as it is a global phenomenon that governments are taking more liberty in surveilling civilizations with various excuses such as homeland security.
 While gully Americans are happy to swallow the garbage being shoved being down their throats, Canadians are a different breed.
 We do not take these matters lightly.
-There is a major reason for concern considering the new legislation that PM Trudeau has announced recently.
-OpenCanada wrote about this topic:
+There is a major reason for concern considering the new legislation that PM Trudeau has recently announced.

 Canada, like many other countries, has become a “surveillance society,” says Wesley Wark, a visiting professor in the University of Ottawa’s Graduate School of Public and International Affairs and a long-time scholar of Canadian intelligence agencies.
 And yet we have only tentatively wrestled with what that means.
 Canadians in general have not loudly demanded accountability on surveillance from the government, which in turn has shown little desire to provide it.